-Over the road trucking or OTR Jobs can be a blast if you don't mind being away from home 3 or 4 weeks at a time.
-Some trucking companies will keep new drivers out as much as 5 or 6 weeks.
+Over the road trucking or OTR Jobs can be a blast if you don't mind being away from home 2 to 3 weeks at a time.
+Some trucking companies will keep new drivers out as much as 4 to 6.
 I can't imagine why, but they do it.
 It's a harsh reality of the trucking lifestyle.

 However, there are exceptions.

 You can be over the road and come back in to the home terminal if your carrier specializes in freight from a particular customer from the area.

 For example, I hauled furniture all over the country but after getting empty for the most part I would get a load coming right back to North Carolina to pick up more furniture.

 As an over the road driver at most companies you run

 all 48 contiguous states.
 For new drivers most trucking companies will